location of data files

 Returns

-power_prf::Array{Float64,1}: Radial profile of tidal heating (W/m³).power_blk::Float64: Total tidal power integrated over the interior (W).σ_range::Array{Float64,1}: Frequencies at which the Love numberk2was evaluated.imag_k2::Array{Float64,1}: Imaginary part of the Love numberk2for the planet.
+power_prf::Array{Float64,1}: Radial profile of tidal heating (W/m³).power_blk::Float64: Total tidal power integrated over the interior (W).nmk::Array{Tuple{Int,Int,Int},1}: List of tidal modes (n, m, k) considered in the calculation.σ_range::Array{Float64,1}: Frequencies at which the Love numberk_nwas evaluated.Hansen::Array{Float64,1}: Hansen coefficients corresponding to the tidal modes.knms_total::Array{ComplexF64,1}: Complex Love numberk_nfor the planet.

 Obliqua.setup_logging — Method